-You’ve seen the advertisements, 888-Spa-Sale or Pool, Spa, BBQ Expo this weekend only at the National Western Stock Complex.
+You’ve seen the advertisements, 888-Spa-Sale or Pool, Spa, BBQ Expo this weekend only at the National Western Stock Complex or some other event center.
 Unfortunately, this “Expo” is known in the hot tub industry as the Master Spa traveling circus scam.
 It’s put on by a hot tub store out of far away St. Louis Park, MN with quite a bad reputation.
 They have a crew of commission only sales people that travel around the country and put on these “Sales”.
-These aggressive salespeople know that if they don’t get you now, they lose out.
+These aggressive salespeople know that if they don’t get you to place a deposit now, they will lose out.
 They are packing up and leaving town after the weekend ends.
 It’s now or never for them.

 They contract out delivery and service to independent technicians who are not actually employed with the company selling you the product and thus have no personal investment in your experience.
 They often charge exorbitant fees for warranty calls.
 The “delivery crews” know nothing about the product and as such drop the spa off and leave without any instruction.
 I recommend asking the sales person for a contact number of the people or company that will do delivery and service on your hot tub.
 Give them a call and ask a few questions, such as what exactly is included on delivery?
 Do they do an orientation?
 What are the service charges for a warranty call?